eth-siplab/BeliefPPG/README.md

 To re-train and evaluate the model in leave-one-session-out (LoSo) cross-validation, run the following lines of code in your terminal:

 `pip install -r requirements.txt`
  `download_data.sh`
 `python train_eval.py --data_dir ${DATA_PATH} --dataset dalia `

 This will trigger the following steps:
-1. **Downloads the datasets** DaLiA, WESAD, BAMI-1 and BAMI-2 from their original hosts. *Note that WESAD does not natively include  ground truth HR, but ECG measurements are provided.
+1. **Downloads the datasets** DaLiA, WESAD, BAMI-1 and BAMI-2 from their original hosts. *Note that WESAD does not natively include  ground truth HR.
+Labels can be gererated from the provided ECG measurements instead.
 Also note that support for the IEEE datasets is implemented, but the original data format seems to be no longer available.
-You can download the new format under https://zenodo.org/record/3902710#.ZGM9l3ZBy3C and restructure/convert the files or implement your own file reader.*
+You can download it in the new format under https://zenodo.org/record/3902710#.ZGM9l3ZBy3C and restructure/convert the files or implement your own file reader.*
 2. **Runs LoSo cross-validation** on the DaLiA dataset.
 On a modern GPU, expect one full run to take about 14 hours.
 3. **Saves the results**, that is the MAEs, the predictions and the models.
 The output directory can be modified with the `--out_dir` argument.
 Set the `--use_wandb` flag to get additional logging data. *Note that you may have to debug your h5py installation in order for the models to be saved correctly.*